 To customize code block themes or functionality, modify the ec.config.mjs

-file at the project root after reviewing the Configuring Expressive Code, such as change themes, enable word wrap, or toggle line numbers.
+file at the project root after reviewing the , such as Configuring Expressive Codechange themes, enable word wrap, or toggle line numbers.

 Here’s a quick preview of what’s possible.
 Check the detailed guide for more info.